 Reductions in the UK corporation tax rate from 23% to 21% (effective from 1 April 2014) and 20% (effective from 1 April 2016) were substantively enacted on 2 July 2013.
 Further reductions to 19% (effective 1 April 2017) and to 18% (effective 1 April 2020) were substantively enacted on 26 October 2016.
-This will reduce the Company's future current tax charge accordingly and reduce the deferred tax asset at 30 September (which has been calculated based on the rate of 20% substantively enacted at the balance sheet date) by £0.24m.
 From 11 May 2007, the Group elected to join the UK REIT regime.
 As a result, the Group will be exempt from corporation tax on the profits and gains from its property investment business from this date, provided it continues to meet certain conditions.
 Non-qualifying profits and gains of the Group (the residual business) continue to be subject to corporation tax.
-The directors consider that all the rental income post-11 May 2007 originates from the Group's tax exempt business.
+The directors consider that all the rental income post-11 May 2007 originates from the Group's tax-exempt business.

 Due to the availability of losses no provision for corporation tax has been made in these accounts.
 The deferred tax asset not recognised relating to these losses can be carried forward indefinitely.
-It is not anticipated that sufficient profits from the residual business will be generated in the foreseeable future to utilise the losses carried forward as the current year losses will be adequate to cover foreseeable profits.
-The non-provided deferred tax asset at 30 September 2017 was £2.41m (2016: £2.35m).
+It is not anticipated that sufficient profits from the residual business will be generated in the foreseeable future to utilise the losses carried forward and therefore no deferred tax asset has been recognised in these accounts.
+The unprovided deferred tax asset at 30 September 2018 was £3.01m (2017: £2.51m).